 Phoenix Infectious Outbreaks and Disease Lawyer Near Me (866)-499-8989

 According to Clinical Infectious Diseases, an official publication of Infectious Diseases Society of America, nursing homes promote a “perfect storm” environment for the spread of infection because of the following factors:

 Furthermore, feeding tubes, catheters, and other invasive medical devices serve as hosts for bacteria colonization.

-Nursing homes are aware of the risk factors for infectious outbreaks and disease that are unique to their facilities.
+Nursing homes are aware of the risk factors for infectious outbreaks and diseases that are unique to their facilities.
 They are responsible for taking reasonable measures to protect their residents from these risk factors.

-Nursing homes operate with an awareness of the risk factors for infectious outbreaks and disease that can thrive within their facilities.
+Nursing homes operate with an awareness of the risk factors for infectious outbreaks and diseases that can thrive within their facilities.
 For this reason, standard medical practices must be implemented and followed in order to prevent these diseases and outbreaks from occurring.